 - Sweden: 1.4% + 1.80kr for European cards.
 2.9% + 1.80kr for non-European cards.

 - Switzerland: 2.9% + 0.30Fr

 Always refers to the Stripe pricing page for your country to get the latest prices.

 Stripe Custom (Managed) account fees

-A Custom account (previously named Managed Account at Stripe) is created when a provider of your marketplace connects their bank details to the marketplace in order to start selling.
+A Custom account (previously named Managed Account at Stripe) is created when your marketplace provider connects their bank details to the marketplace to start selling.
 A fee is charged for every Custom account that is connected and active within the month's period.
 An account is considered active in any month if it receives money from your marketplace.
 This fee varies depending on the country your account is located and the currency that it settles.
 You can learn more about these fees from Stripe connect page.

 Stripe fees are collected from your Platform Balance on the 1st banking day of the month.
 Stripe charges for the previous month and three distinct fees are charged all at once:

 - total Account volume fees